-So they’re pretty much perfect, right?
+So they're pretty much perfect, right?
 Not so fast.
-The timid poodle can border on neurotic at times, and they’re easily stressed out by noise and any amount of chaos or conflict.
+The timid poodle can border on neurotic at times, and he's easily stressed out by noise and any amount of chaos or conflict.
 Poodles can also be time-consuming and expensive to groom.
-But if you can deal with these quirks, you’ll be rewarded with a loyal, lively pet who loves to make you happy.
+But if you can deal with these quirks, you'll be rewarded with a loyal, lively pet who loves to make you happy.

 The average purebred poodle puppy costs around $1,000 but you can expect to spend up to five times that amount for a poodle with superior pedigree.

 Poodles are known for their curly coat, long pointed nose, and small dark eyes.
-They’re also famously associated with one of the most ornate dog grooming styles ever—the topiary continental clip, which leaves curly pompons of hair carefully shaped around the joints and chest.
+They're also famously associated with one of the most ornate dog grooming styles ever—the topiary continental clip, which leaves curly pom-poms of hair carefully shaped around the joints and chest.
 Those unfamiliar with poodles might be surprised to find that the flamboyant continental clip is largely seen only on show dog poodles—family pet poodles usually go with the more subtle sporting clip, which is a short and fuss-free style.
-You’ll most often find poodles with white, black, or brown coats, but they exist in a wide range of shades, from apricot to silver.
+You'll most often find poodles with white, black, or brown coats, but they exist in a wide range of shades from apricot to silver.

 The personable poodle loves interacting with his human and will do what he can to please you.
 These highly intelligent dogs also seem to have a sense for reading their owners' body language and expressions, making them intuitive companions.
 Their sensitivity doesn't stop there; they're also prone to getting pretty emotional themselves.
 Poodles are hypersensitive pooches who can be easily startled by touch or sound, so watch out for bouts of anxiety.

-Poodles need tons of exercise and opportunity for movement, so access to a spacious yard is ideal.
-If you don’t have a big backyard to offer your pup, make sure you make plenty of time for walks and visits to the dog park or another pet-safe open area for them to run and play.
-If you’re a nature lover, a poodle is a great pick.
-They’re naturally adventurous and love the water, so they make excellent outdoor companions.
+Poodles need tons of exercise and opportunity for movement, so access to a spacious fenced-in yard is ideal.
+If you don't have a big backyard to offer your pup, make sure you make plenty of time for walks and visits to the dog park or another pet-safe open area for them to run and play.
+If you're a nature-lover, a poodle is a great pick.
+They're naturally adventurous and love the water, so they make excellent outdoor companions.

 Similarly, if your home is often chaotic, noisy, or conflict-prone, your peaceful poodle may develop some anxiety issues.
 Poodles much prefer and appreciate a calm, quiet living arrangement.